These are things to look at that can help you determine if you are reading or watching fake news.

 Want more on finding books or eBooks?
 Try our How to Use Books & eBooks guides.

 Try these videos to get started.
-Must access on campus or login with your COM account for off campus access.
+Must be on campus or login with your COM account for off campus access.

 Want more on finding media?
 Try Articles & Media.